 New software: DECAES for rapid myelin water and luminal water analysis

-Recently Jon Doucette under the supervision of Dr. Alexander Rauscher have improved the speed of the MWI processing.
+Recently Jon Doucette under the supervision of Dr. Alexander Rauscher (lab group page) has improved the speed of the MWI processing.

 We are pleased to present DECAES, a free software tool written in Julia.
 It computes myelin water and luminal water maps in under two minutes.
 It was recently published5 and the software can be found on Jon Doucette’s Github page.